Satya190597/JavaInterviewQuestions/README.md

 - [x]  final.
 - [ ]  finally.

+## What is Marker Interface?
+A marker interface is an interface that **doesn’t have** any **methods** or **constants** inside it.
+It provides **run-time** type information about the objects.
+So the compiler and JVM have additional information about the object.

+## Name some built in marker interface in Java.
+- Serializable.
+- Cloneable.
+- Remote.

 ## Executors and callables. - Which of the following is correct?
 * Executor manages the assignment of tasks  to threads within the thread pool.
 * Waiting Queue holds the tasks that couldn't be assigned to threads in the thread pool.